A614 road: Nottingham to Blyth

+Blyth to Bridlington

 At junction 34 of the A1(M) at Blyth, next to a large Moto service station, the road runs north to the settlement of Bawtry, passing to the south of a nearby colliery at Harworth.

-At Bawtry the road meets the A638, a Roman road which heads into Doncaster, passing under the East Coast Main Line here.
+South of Bawtry the road meets the A638, a Roman road which heads into Doncaster, at the Hawk's Nest junction, a dangerous junction with many fatal accidents.
+In 1953 the Transport Ministry constructed a new £6,000 junction 300 yards south of the former junction, being 30ft wide, and 100 yds long.

+The route passes under the East Coast Main Line here.
 At Finningley, the road passes around the runway of Robin Hood Airport Doncaster Sheffield, the former RAF Finningley.
 The road has a level crossing with the Doncaster-Lincoln railway line and the River Torne is crossed.
 Near Hatfield Woodhouse, the road passes a prison.
 The road meets the M180 and A18 at a roundabout at Thorne, the former terminus of the A18(M), the M18 at junction 6, follows the River Don for 3.5 mi then crosses it where the river becomes the Dutch River.

 From Goole, the road continues in a north-easterly direction, crosses the M62 and passes over the River Ouse on the iron-girder Boothferry Bridge before intersecting with the M62 at junction 36.

 From here, the road becomes a trunk road running through the settlements of Howden, Holme-on-Spalding-Moor, Driffield, ending on the Yorkshire coast at Bridlington, where it joins the A165.

 History

+Before the mid-1930s, much of the route in mid-Nottinghamshire was scarcely a proper vehicular road, of a standard not much more than a grass track, along most of the route.
+Most traffic northwards had previously travelled via Worksop, along the A60.
+This Nottinghamshire improvement was built at same time as Gunthorpe bridge, from 1931 to 1934, being 60ft wide in total, with a 20ft-wide road.